-Sadly, for Dolly Parton, working nine to five just isn’t the theme tune to many workers’ lives anymore, with many opting for flexibility and a better work life balance.
+Sadly for Dolly Parton, though, working nine to five just isn’t the theme tune to many workers’ lives anymore, with many opting for flexibility and a better work life balance.

 Traditionally, gig workers have been kept at an arm’s length.
 But as more companies adopt a blended workforce of contractors and permanent employees, it’s increasingly important that the two work well together.

-So how do you motivate, incentivize and manage someone who you have no formal authority over?
+So how do you motivate, incentivise and manage someone who you have no formal authority over?
 Here’s a series of things to consider.

 1. See the job from their perspective